Teoneag/fernflower/README.md

 \* means 0 or more times\
 \+ means 1 or more times

 \<source>: file or directory with files to be decompiled.
 Directories are recursively scanned.
-Allowed file extensions are class, zip and jar.
+Allowed file extensions are class, zip, and jar.
-          Sources prefixed with -e= mean "library" files that won't be decompiled, but taken into account when analysing relationships between classes or methods.
+          Sources prefixed with -e= means "library" files that won't be decompiled, but taken into account when analyzing relationships between classes or methods.
 Especially renaming of identifiers (s. option 'ren') can benefit from information about external classes.

 \<destination>: destination directory